austenito/happiness_service/README.md

 # Api Documentation

+## Authentication and Authorization

+Users have two tokens:

+* Service User Id
+* User token

+The service user id (SUID) is the external identifier used to identify users in this service.
+Clients can consume the API and find users in this service with the SUID.

+The user token is used for user authorization.
+It is how the happiness service scopes data for clients.
+For example, clients can only request data for a user based on their token.
+This token can be re-generated if the token is compromised.

 ## Hypermedia

 API endpoints provide hypermedia links pointing to related resources.
 The supported HTTP methods are the keys of the URIs.